 - ½ teaspoon paprika

 - salt and pepper to taste

-- 1 cup shredded Mexican cheese blend omit for paleo/whole30 version
+- 1 cup shredded Mexican cheese blend see notes for dairy free*

 - 1 jalapeno sliced

 - 1 pint cherry tomatoes seeded and diced

 - Fresh cilantro, salsa and guacamole to serve